-In general, this book refers to non-cyclonic conditions.
-Design information for cyclonic areas is in our ZENITHTM Cyclonic Area Design Manual.
-The information in this manual is suitable for use only in areas where a tropical cyclone is unlikely to occur as defined in AS/NZS 1170.
+This book refers to cyclonic conditions.
+Design information for non-cyclonic areas is in our ZENITH[TM] Design & Installation Manual.
+The information in this manual is suitable for use only in areas where a tropical cyclone is likely to occur as defined in AS/NZS 1170.
 2:2011 Part 2: Structural Actions - Wind Actions.